LoadStar822/Chimera/README.md

 **Note**: The difference between the `fast` and `normal` modes is significant.
 The `fast` mode is optimized for speed and resource efficiency but may lead to larger databases with unbalanced datasets, while the `normal` mode ensures a more balanced database size at the potential cost of speed due to a higher number of CFs.

-- `-k` or `--kmer`: K-mer size for building the database (default: `19`).
-This parameter defines the length of k-mers used in the construction process, and it must be a value between 1 and 31.
+- `-k` or `--kmer`: K-mer size for building the database (default: `31`).
+This parameter defines the length of k-mers used in the construction process, and it must be a value between 1 and 50.
 Adjusting the k-mer size can influence the sensitivity of the database.
-- `-w` or `--window`: Window size (default: `31`).
-This parameter defines the sliding window size used to scan the input sequences for k-mers.
-A larger window size can reduce false positives, but may also reduce sensitivity.
+- `-s` or `--syncmer-s`: Syncmer s-mer size (default: `16`).
+This parameter must be smaller than the chosen k-mer size and controls the length of the sub-k-mers used when computing syncmers.
+- `-P` or `--syncmer-pos`: Syncmer minimal offset (default: `7`).
+This is the 0-based position inside the k-mer where the minimal s-mer must appear to emit a syncmer.
+  The default (`k=31`, `s=16`, `pos=7`) forms an open canonical syncmer with expected density 1/(k−s+1) ≈ 6.25%, balancing sensitivity and robustness.
 - `-l` or `--min-length`: Minimum sequence length (default: `0`).
 Sequences shorter than this value will be excluded from the database construction.
 Adjusting this can be useful for filtering out very short or low-quality sequences.
 - `-t` or `--threads`: Number of threads for parallel processing (default: `32`).
 Increasing the number of threads can significantly speed up the database construction process, especially on multi-core systems.
 - `--load-factor`: Loading ratio of the cuckoo filter (default: `0.58`).
 This parameter mainly affects the **false positive rate**.
 Lowering the load factor reduces the filter's capacity utilization, which can decrease the false positive rate but will slightly increase the size of the database.
 - `-M` or `--max-hashes`: Maximum number of hashes per taxid (default: `2000000`).
 This parameter limits the number of hashes stored for each taxid, which can help control memory usage.
 - `-a` or `--alpha`: The weight parameters for building HICF have a default value of `1.2`.
 Please do not modify them unless there are special circumstances
 - `--relaxed-load-factor`: The relaxed load factor for the hierarchical interleaved cuckoo filter.
 The default value is `0.95`.
 This parameter can be used to adjust the load factor for
-- `-c` or `--fixed-cutoff`: Filter out the truncation threshold of minimizers with fewer occurrences when calculating them.
-By default, it is not set and will be automatically calculated based on file size, with a range of `(0-255)`
+- `--adaptive-cutoff`: 启用基于文件大小估算的 syncmer cutoff；默认关闭时保留所有 syncmer。
 - `-f` or `--filter`: Select the type of filter to use (ICF, HICF, IMCF) and default to `IMCF`
 - `-q` or `--quiet`: Suppresses verbose output.
 Use this option to minimize output during the building process.